A Non-Consumer Christmas, Part 2

 This could be a hike, a trip to the beach, a trip to the zoo, a flower arranging or cake decorating class, an art show, or something else.

-Make the process of opening presents special by creating a treasure hunt for the recipient.
+You can also make the process of opening presents special by creating a treasure hunt for the recipient.
 Concoct a trail of written clues with riddles and puns, or with "heroic" tasks to complete such as:

 - Say "Merry Christmas" in a foreign language.